Deep Space Research Platform

 - Dark mission-control theme (

-- SEO meta tags (title, description, Open Graph, Twitter Cards)
+- SEO meta tags (title, description, Open Graph, Twitter Cards, JSON-LD where applicable)

 - Consistent